rcmadeloso/rcmadeloso/README.md

 ### Hey everyone, Rc here 👋

-I've been coding since I was 15!
+Fell in love with coding since I was 12.
+Started building applications when I was 15!

 Years of self taught and internet tutorials later, I am now a Full Stack Developer.